 When considering how you’ll foot the bill for home care, you might want to explore potential federal benefits.

-Medicaid: This coverage is broader, but it varies widely state by state.
-For example, many states, including New York, Iowa and Pennsylvania offer Programs of All-Inclusive Care for the Elderly (PACE) or consumer-directed care riders wherein Medicaid covers wages for home health aides.
+This coverage is broader, but it varies widely state by state.
+For example, many states, including New York and Iowa offer Programs of All-Inclusive Care for the Elderly (PACE) or consumer-directed care riders, wherein Medicaid covers wages for home health aides.
 These programs may also provide a stipend for family members or friends who are caregivers.

 If you’re looking for localized information, CeCelia Snide, a home aide in Vermont for 25 years, strongly recommends word-of-mouth.
 “If you go online, there are groups for everything,” she says.
 “Ask questions.
 Nine times out of 10, someone you know has gone through the same thing.”

-If a senior is a veteran, find out if they’re eligible for VA caregiving assistance.
+- If an older adult is a veteran, find out if they’re eligible for VA caregiving assistance.

-Lean on local support.
-Senior-based agencies and community groups may be able to help families navigate the benefits system.
+- Lean on local support.
+Senior-based agencies, such as Area Agencies on Aging (AAA) may be able to help families navigate the benefits system.